 Drive clockwise and be mindful of cyclists, especially during the narrow stretches.
 There are plenty of places to pull over and park to enjoy a view, so be mindful not to pull over randomly and obstruct traffic.

 The road signage is on point; you can easily follow directions for Slea Head Drive (officially R559) without having to rely on your navigation system.

 You can even go horse riding or check out the amazing pottery at one of the several potteries en route.

 The drive is comfortable for most despite the narrow stretches.
 You can manage by yourself at all times, so a guide is not necessary.
 But hire one if you’re looking for something more than ‘point and drop off.’

 I suggest you talk to the guide beforehand and see what more they can offer – may be a more authentic local experience.
 I recommend Sciuird Archaeological Tours, a small family-run business.

 What makes the landscape yet more beautiful is the well-preserved culture and archaeology.
 You can step into villages where Gaelic is the commonly spoken language among locals and observe the local way of life in its true, humble form, with traditional fishing and farming a stone’s throw away no matter where you are.

 Forts and small structures from centuries ago transport you to a time long gone.
 Be it the 12th-century Gallarus Oratory or the relatively recently abandoned Blasket Islands, you can experience how others lived back in the days.
 A truly fine experience for any history fan.

-Most, if not all, of the attractions, are well maintained and organized, with facilities such as parking, restaurants, and toilets a hop and a skip away.
 If you’re in Dingle, spare half a day or more for this scenic drive; I guarantee you won’t be disappointed.